How to set up DMA and import data from TMS

 Export and import tooling and CSV importer

-One of the greatest challenges faced when moving to a new management system of any kind is the migration of the data in systems being replaced.
+One of the greatest challenges faced when moving to a new management system of any kind is migrating data from systems being replaced.

 VQ has addressed this with DMA.
 It provides tooling where it is possible to: